henryhe320/LordOfTheRingsReference/README.md

 ## statement of problem

-Find a legal path from a starting point to treasure.
+Find a legal travel path from a starting point to treasure.

 legal
  * no crossing walls